 Because of their sneaky nature and the fact that they invade our homes in secluded, out-of-the-way areas, termites often go unnoticed when they enter homes, and therefore have the potential to create significant damage before their presence is discovered.
-In fact, termite infestations often go on for months or even years without being noticed!
-But the damages that these wood-destroying pests can cause inside the home or business they are invading during that period of time can be widespread and very costly to repair.
-And what's worse, most homeowner insurance policies don't cover termite damage as they consider this kind of damage preventable!
+In fact, termite infestations often go on for months or even years without being noticed, but the damage that these wood-destroying pests can cause inside the home or business they are invading during that period of time can be widespread and very costly to repair; what's worse is that most homeowner insurance policies don't cover termite damage, as they consider this kind of damage preventable!

 Why do I have a termite problem?

 The most likely reason that termites are on your property or inside your home or business is that it's providing them with easy access to their preferred food source which is wood; termites are especially attracted to wood that has been damaged by water, is decaying, or that is in direct contact with the soil.
 When out in nature, termites can be found feeding on fallen trees, tree stumps, and decaying logs and leaves.
 When invading homes and other structures, termites will first be attracted to water-damaged structural wood.
 If the infestation is allowed to continue, they will consume both sound wood and non-wood items such as insulation, plastic plumbing pipes, and sub-flooring.

 The termites in West Tennessee typically nest in the ground underneath the soil and do not establish their colonies inside the wood they are feeding on like some other species.
 Instead, they travel back and forth from their nests in the ground to their food source through underground tunnels or mud tubes that they create.
 Termite mud tubes are about the width of a pencil and run along the ground, up the foundation, and along the basement walls of the building they have infested.